nethalo/proxysql-basics-master-slave/README.md

 ```

 On **mysql2** and **mysql3**:

-NOTE: Please make sure the server_id is different on each server.
-The provision playbooks is not working well for the moment :) Fix coming soon.

 ```Mysql
 CHANGE MASTER TO master_host = 'mysql1', master_user = 'repl', master_password='Replica+1', master_log_file = 'mysql-bin.000002', master_log_pos = 4; START REPLICA;